Azure-Samples/Verified-Telemetry-Arduino-Sample/README.md

 {'Second_Sensor_Status': 1 ,'Dummy_Second_Sensor_Data': 8}
 ```

 * For the subsequent boots, if you require a re-calibration, you can send the commands for calibration on the serial terminal like : ```resetDigitalSensorOne``` and ```resetDigitalSensorTwo```.
-The output should be similar to the below output, where the sample is collecting the reference fingerprint for the sensors and then continues to collect run-time fingerprints to evaluate the sensor reliablity.
+The output should be similar to the below output, where the sample is collecting the reference fingerprint for the sensors and then continues to collect run-time fingerprints to evaluate the sensor reliability.

 ```output
 Sensor One Reset Command